 Well, let me share what the world’s most respected Master kombucha brewers and educators Hannah and Alex of Kombucha Kamp have to say:

-If you drank kombucha before pregnancy or breastfeeding and didn’t have any adverse effects, you are probably fine continuing to drink kombucha in moderation (no more than a few ounces at a time, with a max of 8-16 ounce per day, depending on how much you drank before pregnancy.)
+If you drank kombucha before pregnancy or breastfeeding and didn’t have any adverse effects, you are probably fine continuing to drink kombucha in moderation.
+What’s considered moderate?
+Limit yourself to no more than a few ounces at a time, with a maximum of 8 to 16 ounces per day, depending on how much you drank before pregnancy.

-If you have never had kombucha before, then pregnancy may not be the best time to begin drinking it.
+If you’ve never had kombucha before, then pregnancy may not be the best time to begin drinking it.

 If you still want to try it to help ward off morning sickness or fatigue, talk to your doctor or midwife.
 You would want to start very small, consuming only a few tablespoons a day with meals, and notice how you feel.
 If you are sensitive, have a weakened immunity, or other medical conditions, it would be best to wait until after you are done being pregnant and/or nursing before trying kombucha.